jat2211/jat2211/README.md

 ### Hi there, I'm Jay! 👋

-- 🎨 My (very small) digital art projects are on hiatus for the summer, but I'll be back on them soon.
+- 🎨 My (very small) digital art projects are on hiatus, but I'll be back on them soon.
 Check out some prelimary work [here](https://github.com/jat2211/Warhol-and-Convolutional-Neural-Network) for neural network art!
 Also, my [pixel art](https://github.com/jat2211/pixelart):)
 - 🔭 I recently completed an astronomy research internship modeling galaxies.
 All of my work can be found right [here](https://github.com/jat2211/Photoionization-Modeling).
 - 💸 Right now, I'm fighting for the people using [NLP](https://github.com/jat2211/data-for-good) to find human rights violations by companies in financial data!
 - 📝 I just finished working as a ☁️CloudOps Data Analyst☁️ at Workday, Inc.